roboflow/deploy-models-with-grpc-pytorch-asyncio/README.md

 ```

 - `client.py` holds the client code we will use to send inference requests
-- `server.py` holds the server code responsable of receiving the inference request and sending a reply
+- `server.py` holds the server code responsible of receiving the inference request and sending a reply
 - `inference.py` holds the actual model and inference logic
 - `inference.proto` holds the protocol buffer messages definition